 I have written about sibling rivalry on and off for the past three years.
 It is what first led me to discovering RIE all those years ago.
 In previous posts I have discussed the importance of allowing children to be free to build their relationship without interference.
 I have advised ways, based on my own experiences and the advice of experts in RIE circles to help minimise rivalry in the early days and I have shared our experiences of just when and how to support our children through their conflicts.
 But in all that time and through all these posts, I missed something important – a close look at my perceptions.

-I had written about a situation where L (4 years) was cutting up an apple at the kitchen bench when her younger sibling, P (3 years), wanted to do the same right next to her, L rejected her strongly.
-I was jarred by L’s strong reaction and triggered because of how I did not feel her strong reaction was justified; it seemed unfair.
-I got P her own step and set it up right next to L and allowed her to cut her apple in the same way.
+I had written about a situation where Miss 4 was cutting up an apple at the kitchen bench when her younger sibling wanted to do the same right next to her.
+Miss 4 rejected Miss 3 strongly.
+I was jarred by this strong reaction and triggered because I did not feel her reaction was justified; it seemed unfair.
+I wondered why she would even care that her sister was doing her own as it didn’t directly impact her.
+I got Miss 3 her own step and set it up right next to Miss 4 to allow her to cut her apple in the same way.

-When L got aggressive and ran off screaming that I had ruined her whole life, I was confused and at my wits end.
+When my eldest got aggressive and ran off screaming that I had ruined her whole life, I was confused and at my wits end.
 Janet explained:

-What I’m sensing is that you are having difficulty understanding L’s perspective and truly connecting with her empathically.
-You don’t seem to relate to her as you do P and, I imagine, L senses that as well.
-For example, placing myself in L’s shoes I cringed when you helped set P up to cut the apple next to her sister.
-L had asked to do something special and then made it very clear that she did not want P at her side, joining her in this activity.
-Remember, P is (and will always be) the rival who rocked L’s world, so there’s going to be sensitivity around this issue that L needs you to understand… She needs you to see the pain in her “no!”
+What I’m sensing is that you are having difficulty understanding your Miss 4’s perspective and truly connecting with her empathically.
+You don’t seem to relate to her as you do her sister and, I imagine, she senses that as well.
+For example, placing myself in her shoes I cringed when you helped set Miss 3 up to cut the apple next to her.
+She had asked to do something special and then made it very clear that she did not want her sister at her side, joining her in this activity.
+Remember, your youngest is (and will always be) the rival who rocked your eldest’s world, so there’s going to be sensitivity around this issue that she needs you to understand… She needs you to see the pain in her “no!”
 I don’t want the adorable younger sister who stole you from me, next to me, doing what I’m doing.”

-So, in that particular instance with the apples, I would have said to P, “L wants to do this activity on her own right now.
+So, in that particular instance with the apples, I would have said to Miss 3, “Name wants to do this activity on her own right now.
 Maybe you can cut an apple later (or somewhere else?).”
-I would have respected L’s wishes, recognizing and understanding that she wanted to have this experience on her own.
+I would have respected Miss 4’s wishes, recognizing and understanding that she wanted to have this experience on her own.

 So, it took a long while for this advice of Janet’s to sink in and in fact, if i’m honest, I couldn’t let it fully sink in so blind I was to my daughters’ perspectives.
-It was true, I didn’t see it from L’s point of view.
-I used judgements accumulated from my own childhood and found I could empathise more easily with P. But, still, I struggled to internalise this advice.
+It was true, I didn’t see it from my eldest’s point of view.
+I used judgements accumulated from my own childhood and found I could empathise more easily with my youngest.
+But, still, I struggled to internalise this advice.

 Since then, I have had several more exchanges with Janet on this topic.
 I’m so glad she didn’t give up on me at this point because I am seriously the world’s slowest learner.

-Recently I told her of a similar story involving a coconut that L had asked if she could crack open following dinner one evening.
-After agreeing that she could, I invited P to join us for the experience.
-L was seemingly fine with this until it got to the point where she wanted to drink the coconut juice that both she and P had both initially rejected.
-P suddenly decided she wanted to have some of the juice also.
-L had no intention of handing it over.
+Recently I told her of a similar story involving a coconut that Miss 4 had asked if she could crack open following dinner one evening.
+After agreeing that she could, I invited Miss 3 to join us for the experience.
+This was fine until it got to the point where Miss 4 wanted to drink the coconut juice that both she and her sister had both initially rejected.
+Miss 3 suddenly decided she wanted to have some of the juice also but Miss 4 had no intention of handing it over.

-I asked L to save some for her sister and then became enraged as she quickly gulped it down whilst her sister collapsed in upset at her feet.
+I asked Miss 4 to save some for her sister and then became enraged as she quickly gulped it down whilst her sister collapsed in upset at her feet.
 I was triggered by her defiance as well as the injustice of her drinking all the juice and reacted accordingly.

 In my mind, her action lacked care and thought.
-My judgement of L and her sister (based on my own feelings and experiences) triggered my own less-than-thoughtful reaction to the situation.
+My judgement of her and her sister (based on my own feelings and experiences) triggered my own less-than-thoughtful reaction to the situation.